hawkhai/hawkhai.github.io/_posts/2020-11-26-ogre-material-scripts.md

 <dl compact="compact">
 <dt>vs_1_1</dt> <dd>

-This is one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce 3 <br>
+This is one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon 8500, nVidia GeForce 3

 </dd> <dt>vs_2_0</dt> <dd>

-Another one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon 9600, nVidia GeForce FX 5 series <br>
+Another one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon 9600, nVidia GeForce FX 5 series

 </dd> <dt>vs_2_x</dt> <dd>

-Another one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon X series, nVidia GeForce FX 6 series <br>
+Another one of the DirectX vertex shader assembler syntaxes. <br> Supported on cards from: ATI Radeon X series, nVidia GeForce FX 6 series

 </dd> <dt>vs_3_0</dt> <dd>